istio/istio.io/content/blog/2018/egress-mongo/index.md

 1. [Deploy Istio egress gateway](/docs/examples/advanced-gateways/egress-gateway/#deploy-istio-egress-gateway).

-1. Create a `ServiceEntry` for the MongoDB service in the same way as for the case without egress gateway.
+1. Create a `ServiceEntry` for the MongoDB service in the same way as in the case without egress gateway.

     {{< text bash >}}
     $ kubectl apply -f - <<EOF